 Yes, you’ll need to ensure privacy policies are followed, inform employees about monitoring, and comply with OSHA and local data protection regulations.
 Choose a platform that supports secure storage, access controls, and audit trails for compliance.

-Track incident rates, near-miss reports, response times, and compliance improvements.
+Track incident rates, reports, response times, and compliance improvements.
 Review analytics regularly to identify trends and areas for further action.
 Use data to drive continuous improvement and demonstrate the value of your safety investments.

 Can video intelligence be integrated with other safety programs?

-Absolutely.
-The most effective platforms complement your existing training, PPE, and engineering controls.
+Yes, the most effective platforms complement your existing training, PPE, and engineering controls.
 They provide another layer of visibility and accountability, making it easier to enforce protocols and refine your safety strategy.

 About the author